David-Haim/concurrencpp/README.md

     my_3_party_executor.join();
 }
 ```

 In this example, We use `std::thread` as a third-party executor.
 This represents a scenario when a non-concurrencpp executor is used as part of the application life-cycle.
 We extract the result object before we pass the promise and block the main thread until the result becomes ready.
 In `my_3_party_executor`, we set a result as if we `co_return`ed it.

 ### Shared result objects

 Shared results are a special kind of result objects that allow multiple consumers to access the asynchronous result, similar to `std::shared_future`.
 Different consumers from different threads can call functions like `await`, `get` and `resolve` in a thread safe manner.

 Shared results are built from regular result objects and unlike regular result objects, they are both copyable and movable.
-As such, `shared_result` behaves like an `std::shared_ptr` object.
-If the shared result was moved to another instance, the shared result is empty, and trying to access it will throw an exception.
+As such, `shared_result` behaves like `std::shared_ptr` type.
+If a shared result instance is moved to another instance, the instance becomes empty, and trying to access it will throw an exception.

-In order to support multiple consumers, the shared-result object will return a *reference* to asynchronous value instead of moving it (like a regular result object).
-For example, a `shared_result<int>`will return an `int&` when `get`,`await` etc. are called.
+In order to support multiple consumers, shared results return a *reference* to the asynchronous value instead of moving it (like a regular results).
+For example, a `shared_result<int>` returns an `int&` when `get`,`await` etc. are called.
 If the underlying type of the `shared_result` is `void` or a reference type (like `int&`), they are returned as usual.
 If the asynchronous result is a thrown-exception, it is re-thrown.

-Do note that while acquiring the asynchronous result using `shared_result` from multiple threads is thread-safe, the actual value might not be.
+Do note that while acquiring the asynchronous result using `shared_result` from multiple threads is thread-safe, the actual value might not be thread safe.
 For example, multiple threads can acquire an asynchronous integer by receiving its reference (`int&`).
 It *does not* make the integer itself thread safe.
 It is alright to mutate the asynchronous value if the asynchronous value is already thread safe.
 Alternatively, applications are encouraged to use `const` types to begin with (like `const int`), and acquire constant-references (like `const int&`) that prevent mutation.

 #### `shared_result` API
 ```cpp